 Important information about your visit to Jasper National Park

-New mandatory public health measures are in place in communities across Alberta to protect the health system and slow the spread of COVID-19.
-The Municipality of Jasper has also moved to Enhanced Status, and mandatory measures are in place.
+Mandatory public health measures are in place in communities across Alberta, including the Municipality of Jasper, to protect the health system and slow the spread of COVID-19.
 Before visiting Jasper National Park, be informed and help prevent the spread.

 Parks Canada is working hard to ensure a safe, clean, healthy and enjoyable experience and is making every effort to limit the spread of COVID-19.
 Visitors are required to wear a face mask or face covering when visiting any indoor public space in Jasper National Park.
 Help us keep Jasper National Park clean by putting all your waste in garbage cans and bins.
 Please check our website regularly for the current status of areas, activities and services offered in Jasper National Park.